+In order to receive an increased subsidy for cooperation projects, it must be either

+- a collaboration between companies,

+- o of which at least one is a SME, and

+- where no individual company holds more than 70 pct. of the eligible costs.

+- Or between

-In order to receive an increased subsidy for cooperation projects, it must be a collaboration between companies, of which at least one is a SME, and where no individual company holds more than 70 pct. of the eligible costs.
-Or the collaboration must be between a company (regardless of size) and a research and knowledge dissemination institution, where the latter contribute with a co-financing of at least 10 percent.
+- o a company (regardless of size) and

+- a research and knowledge dissemination institution, where the latter contribute with a co-financing of at least 10 percent.